 Lockridge is a tiny city located in the state of Iowa.
 With a population of 245 people and just one neighborhood, Lockridge is the 427th largest community in Iowa.

-Lockridge is a blue-collar town, with 39.34% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lockridge, you'll notice that it is more blue-collar than most other communities in America.
+39.34% of Lockridge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lockridge is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Lockridge who work in sales jobs (19.12%), teaching (11.40%), and food service (8.09%).

 Lockridge’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small city, Lockridge does not have a public transit system used by locals to get to and from work.
+Lockridge is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Lockridge in 2022 was $33,912, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $135,648 for a family of four.
 However, Lockridge contains both very wealthy and poor people as well.